-Public Health Solutions anticipates that as leases expire new leases will be entered into at rentals which are not less than those previously paid for the equivalent facilities.
-Rent expense totaled approximately \$4,848,000 and \$6,722,000 in the years ended December 31, 2021 and 2020, respectively.
+Public Health Solutions anticipates that as leases expire, new leases will be entered into at rentals which are not less than those previously paid for the equivalent facilities.
+Rent expenses totaled approximately \$5,744,000 and \$4,848,000 in the years ended December 31, 2022 and 2021, respectively.